Miguel-Alessio/Tema-2-IOCLA/README.md

 - `RAX` = total number of drivers with error flag = 1
 ---

-## Subtask 2 – Modify the Array – Fix Corrupted Lap
+## Modify the Array – Fix Corrupted Lap

 After counting the errors, generate the corrected lap times in the output array according to these rules: